larsensong/alx-higher_level_programming/0x11-python-network_1/README.md

 * Must have `git` installed.

-* Must have repository cloned
+* Must have repository cloned.

 * Must have `python3` installed